WestDRI/wgpages/content/pythonhpc.md

 in parallel.
 Each process will have its own interpreter with its own GIL and memory space, and -- unlike with multithreading -- they can all run at the same time in parallel.

-Python has the `multiprocessing` module (part of the Standard Library).
+Python has the `multiprocessing` module as part of its Standard Library.
 Unfortunately, it has some
-limitations: it only accepts certain Python functions, and it cannot handle a lot of different types of Python objects.
+limitations: (1) it only accepts certain Python functions, and (2) it cannot handle a lot of different types of Python objects.
 This is due to the way Python serializes (packs) data and sends it to the other processes.

 Fortunately, there is a fork of the `multiprocessing` module called `multiprocess` (https://pypi.org/project/multiprocess) that solves most of these problems by using a different serialization